 Raymond is happy to go along with that, but then she installs the library downstairs!
 Punching big holes in the end walls to let light in, and filling in the holes with glass bricks.
-It’s genius, this: thin glass bricks stacked together to look like books on a shelf, standing, lying, leaning.
-The idea is exhilirating, but it ignores the brief.
+It’s genius, really: thin glass bricks stacked together to look like books on a shelf, standing, lying, leaning.
+The idea is exhilirating, but it ignores his brief.
 The library is meant to be upstairs.

 ‘It’s wonderful, but…’

 ‘You will still have books upstairs.’
 Peering at him through her black-framed glasses, trying to reassure, sensing his resistance.
 ‘Here.
 A small, intimate library.
 A private library.
 An alcove.
 For all your really important books.’